 ALTERNATELY, if you are an instructor and you use Windows, you can download and install the Microsoft Office PowerPoint Ribbon add-on provided by Echo360.
 This add-on allows you to create and edit a slide deck through PowerPoint, including adding activity slides, then publish it to a class.

 - Click on a Presentation tile in your Library OR in a Collection where you have Edit Media permissions, to open the Media Details page.

 - Click the Edit Media option located below the preview panel.

 The slide deck opens in the editor window.

 - Drag and drop slides to rearrange them as needed.

-- Use the Add Activity and Add Slides buttons to add each to the deck.
+- Use the Add Poll and Add Slides buttons to add each to the deck.

-- Hover your mouse over a slide to reveal buttons for editing (a pencil), viewing, and deleting the slide (the X button).
+- Hover your mouse over a POLL to reveal buttons, shown in the below figure, for editing (a pencil), viewing, and deleting the poll (the X button).

 - When finished click the "Back Arrow" that appears in the top left corner, to return to the media details page.